 South Philly - While the Philadelphia food scene is much more than just cheesesteaks, it seems to be what we’re known for.
-The most talked about cheesesteak establishments are Pat's and Geno's– this post isn’t about which is better.
+The most talked-about cheesesteak establishments are Pat's and Geno's– this post isn’t about which is better.
 Honestly, it all depends on how you like your meat cooked, what kind of cheese you like, how you like the texture of your roll... the list goes on and on.
-Every cheesesteak shop in Philadelphia has their own loyal customers, who have been coming back for years and swear by their allegiance.
+Every cheesesteak shop in Philadelphia has its own loyal customers, who have been coming back for years and swear by their allegiance.

-Like I said, this post isn’t about comparing Pat’s and Geno’s (seriously, go down to South Philly and try for yourself- make a day out of it).
+As I said, this post isn’t about comparing Pat’s and Geno’s (seriously, go down to South Philly and try for yourself- make a day out of it).
 Instead, this post is about how I won a date at Geno’s, complete with a private VIP booth, chocolate, champagne, and a meeting with Geno himself.

-One cold February night, I was sitting on my couch browsing Instagram, when I came across a contest: Valentine's Day Plans at Genos
+One cold February night, I was sitting on my couch browsing Instagram when I came across a contest: Valentine's Day Plans at Geno's.

 I mean...
 I’m pretty cheesy.
 I have been known to tell a pretty good joke every once in a while.
-For example: A man walks into the zoo.
+For example, A man walks into the zoo.
 The only animal in the entire zoo is a dog.
-It’s a shihtzu.
+It’s a Shih Tzu.
 (I seriously crack myself up).

-Fast forward a week, when I receive a phone call from a South Jersey number I didn’t have in my phone.
+Fast forward a week, when I receive a phone call from a South Jersey number I didn’t have on my phone.
 Upon answering, I was told I had won!
 (I was actually pretty shocked.
 The last thing I’ve ever won was a free cake in 5th grade at the elementary school carnival...)
 After confirming a date and a time for my date night, I was all set.

 Once Yinka came outside to meet us, she brought us around the side of the restaurant, through the back door, and into the glorious cheesesteak establishment.
 The very first thing we noticed was how immaculately clean it was – not something you expect from a cheesesteak joint turning out hundreds of cheesesteaks a day.
-If you dropped a Geno’s steak on the floor, you could most definitely eat it (shhh I won’t tell anyone).
+If you dropped Geno’s steak on the floor, you could most definitely eat it (shhh, I won’t tell anyone).

 We spoke with Geno for about 20 minutes, learning about him, his shop, and which celebrities he’s enjoyed meeting the most.
-We also asked about the “rivalry” between him and Pat, and as it turns out, they’re pretty good friends, and eat each others cheesesteaks.
+We also asked about the “rivalry” between him and Pat, and as it turns out, they’re pretty good friends and eat each other's cheesesteaks.

-Our experience at Rim was one that is deserving of it’s own post.
-The owner is a character and the chocolate was delicious- so much so we went back later that night after dinner for dessert.
+Our experience at Rim was one that is deserving of its own post.
+The owner is a character, and the chocolate was delicious- so much so we went back later that night after dinner for dessert.

-Center City Philadelphia's Cheesesteak Guide - Here in Philly, cheesesteaks are a civic icon, a tourist draw and a cultural obsession.
+Center City Philadelphia's Cheesesteak Guide - Here in Philly, cheesesteaks are a civic icon, a tourist draw, and a cultural obsession.
 Often imitated around the world, the cheesesteak is rarely duplicated successfully outside of Philadelphia.
 Here are PhillyBite's and Visit Philly's List of top center city cheesesteak locations.

 The Best of Philadelphia's Ginormous Foods - Are you searching for enormous foods in Philly?
 How about The Whale, a 14-pound bagel leviathan brimming with smoked salmon and whitefish salad at Spread Bagelry or the 9-pound superhero sandwich, a pile-up of bacon, pork, and cheese at Jake's Sandwich Board.
 Finish things off with the Car 23, a trolley-shaped loaf of French toast stuffed with berries and cream cheese at the Trolley Car Diner.